saidsay-so/saidsay-so.github.io/content/blog/rewrite-pjdfstest.md

 | Rewrite with 1s sleep time | 88s |
 | Rewrite with 1ms sleep time | 1s |

-> Tested on a laptop, with the ZFS file system.
+> Tested on a FreeBSD laptop with 8 cores, on the ZFS file system.
 > The original test suite is executed with the `prove` TAP harness.

 From these non-rigorous benchmarks, we can see that there is an important speed gap